aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 | `deepseek-r1:8b` | 8B | Unknown | 0.0 | 1.0 | 0 |
 | `llama3:8b` | 8B | Q4_K_M | 0.0 | 1.0 | 0 |

-*\*Note: Quantization details depend on the Ollama library; some models are presumed to use the common `Q4_K_M`.
-Details for some models are listed as 'Unknown' as they are not specified in the model card provided by the Ollama repository.*
+*Note: Quantization details depend on the Ollama library; some models are presumed to use the common `Q4_K_M`.
+Details for some custom models are unknown.*

 To ensure deterministic reproducibility of the experiments, the inference hyperparameters were unified to `temperature: 0.0`, `top_p: 1.0`, and `seed: 0` for all experiments.
 This was intended to minimize stochastic fluctuations in model responses and to evaluate the impact of the prompt format itself.